-The following table presents information regarding compensation during fiscal 2006 and fiscal 2007 of our principal executive officers, our principal financial officers, and our two other most highly compensated executive officers during fiscal 2007 (the "Named Officers").
+The following table presents information regarding compensation during fiscal 2008 and fiscal 2009 of our named executive officers (the "Named Executive Officers").
+The Named Executive Officers include our principal executive officer and our two other most highly compensated executive officers.
+For purposes of these disclosures, we are also including our principal financial officer as one of our Named Executive Officers.